jmgilman/dev/docs/networking/concepts/switching/spanning_tree.md

 # Rapid Spanning Tree Protocol

-The Rapid Spanning Tree Protocol (RSTP) is responsible for preventing loops in a network when redundant links are used between devices.
+The Rapid Spanning Tree Protocol (RSTP/802.1w/Q) is responsible for preventing loops in a network when redundant links are used between devices.
 In particular, it focuses on blocking certain switch ports in a topology such that a frame cannot infinitely recurse through the network.
 This is primarily done by dynamically examining the topology at runtime and determining which ports need to be placed in a *blocked* state to prevent recursion.

 In particular, RSTP prevents the following problems: